Xebeth/MarkQuestDungeonsML/readme.md

 ## Install

-- Manually download [MagicLoader](https://www.nexusmods.com/oblivionremastered/mods/1966?tab=description) **1.6+** and extract it to:
+- Manually download [MagicLoader](https://www.nexusmods.com/oblivionremastered/mods/1966?tab=description) **2.4+** and extract it to:
     - Steam: `~\Oblivion Remastered\MagicLoader\`
     - GamePass: `~\The Elder Scrolls IV- Oblivion Remastered\Content\MagicLoader\`
-- Download and extract your flavour of the mod
+- Download and extract your flavour of the mod.
-- Run* MagicLoader.exe* and click `Do Magic.`
+- Run `MagicLoader.exe` (version 2 will now start the game unless you create a shortcut and add -c as a parameter).
-- Launch the game.
+- Launch the game, if necessary depending on the previous step.

 ## Uninstall

 - Delete `MarkQuestDungeons.json` from `~\OblivionRemastered_*\Content\Dev\ObvData\Data\MagicLoader\`
 - Delete contents of: `\OblivionRemastered_*\Content\Paks\~mods\MagicLoader\`
-- Run `MagicLoader.exe` and click `Do Magic` if you have other mods that depend on it, skip this step if not.
+- Run `MagicLoader.exe` if you have other mods that depend on it, skip this step if not.
-- Launch the game.
+- Launch the game, if necessary.

 ## Update
 - Overwrite *MarkQuestDungeons.json* in `\OblivionRemastered_*\Content\Dev\ObvData\Data\MagicLoader\`
-- Run `MagicLoader.exe` and click `Do Magic`
+- Run `MagicLoader.exe`.
-- Launch the game.
+- Launch the game, if necessary.

-## Compatibility
-- Should work with anything that doesn't overwrite my `FullNames_Edit` changes.
-- If another mod changes the name or doesn't correctly reference these same items using their `LOC_FN` names.

 ## Notes
-- You must re-run [MagicLoader](https://www.nexusmods.com/oblivionremastered/mods/1966?tab=description) **1.6+** if I send out any updates to apply them!
+- You must re-run [MagicLoader](https://www.nexusmods.com/oblivionremastered/mods/1966?tab=description) **2.4+** if I send out any updates to apply them!
 - Safe mid-playthrough, but ALWAYS make backups when adding new mods!
 - Vortex should be able to put my mod in the correct place for you with the `install` button, but you still need to manually install [MagicLoader](https://www.nexusmods.com/oblivionremastered/mods/1966?tab=description) and inject the files after installing it.